 T.I.E.R.
-Mentors: Newly hired teachers (traditional and alternatively certified) are supported in their first and second years of their employment by a school-based T.I.E.R (Teacher Induction for Effectiveness and Retention) mentor that provides an opportunity for mentoring and induction activities, reflection and follow-up discussions.
-T.I.E.R mentors provide opportunities for (a) weekly mentoring and induction activities; (b) common planning time, (c) ongoing opportunities to observe other teachers, (d) co-teaching and (e) reflection and follow-up discussions.
+Mentors: Newly hired teachers (traditional and alternatively certified) are supported in their first year of their employment by a school-based T.I.E.R (Teacher Induction for Effectiveness and Retention) mentor that provides an opportunity for mentoring and induction activities, reflection and follow-up discussions.
+T.I.E.R mentors provide opportunities for (a) weekly mentoring and induction activities; (b) common planning time, (c) ongoing opportunities to observe other teachers, (d) coteaching and (e) reflection and follow-up discussions.

 TIF 5 Coaches (Induction Coaches): Induction Coaches are full released mentors at TIF 5 schools that collaborate with Beginning Teachers weekly to make informed classroom instructional decisions based on research proven strategies, analysis of student work, feedback from coaches and reflection of practice based on classroom observation data.
 Coaches at the TIF 5 schools work with Beginning Teachers identifying professional goals and creating individual learning plans.
-Coaches at TIF 5 schools help Beginning Teachers to analyze students' strengths and needs to develop lesson plans designed to meet the academic needs of diverse learners.
-These coaches assist Beginning Teachers on creating classroom procedures, routines and classroom designs that support safe and engaging interactions with students.
+The Coaches help Beginning Teachers analyze students' strengths and weaknesses in order to develop lesson plans designed to meet the academic needs of diverse learners.
+They also assist Beginning Teachers in creating classroom procedures, routines and classroom designs that support safe and engaging interactions with students.